List of WLAN channels

 Wireless LAN (WLAN) channels are frequently accessed using IEEE 802.11 protocols.
 The 802.11 standard provides several radio frequency bands for use in Wi-Fi communications, each divided into a multitude of frequency channels numbered at 5 MHz spacing (except in the 45/60 GHz band, where they are 0.54/1.08/2.16 GHz apart) between the centre frequency of the channel.
 The standards allow for channels to be bonded together into wider channels for faster throughput.

 860/900 MHz (802.11ah)

+802.11ah operates in sub-gigahertz unlicensed bands.
+There are two main bands in use, with Europe mainly using 860 MHz, and the rest of the world mostly using 900 MHz.